 The Society recognises that there is an existing and developing range of support and good practice and we wish to share such initiatives and experiences within and beyond this network.

-It is important to set out that we recognise that great work is already being done by individuals and groups to address EDI within the geography school curriculum and we want to be able to highlight this work and provide a space to share the work and initiatives of those with expertise and knowledge among the community and connect trainee and early career geography teachers.
+It is important to set out that we recognise that great work is already being done by individuals and groups to address EDI within the geography school curriculum and we want to be able to highlight this work and provide a space to share the work and initiatives of those with expertise and knowledge among the community and connect experienced teachers, trainee teachers and early career teachers.

-By submitting the form below, you agree that we may contact you about our events and other activities, and process your information in accordance with our privacy policy.
+If you wish to sign up for this network, please email your details to education@rgs.org.
+By signing up you agree that we may contact you with general updates or information about our events and other activities.
+We will process your information in accordance with our privacy policy.